The-Marcy-Lab-School/3-0-0-intro-to-promises-f23/README.md

 console.log("when does this happen?");
 ```

-- When making a Promise, we call `resolve(...)` when what we were doing asynchronously was successful and `reject(...)` when it failed.
+- When making a Promise we call `resolve(...)` when the asynchronous operation succeeds and `reject(...)` when it fails.
-  - In this example, we use `setTimeout(...)` to simulate async code whereas a more realistic example might make an HTTP request or interact with a database.
+- In this example, we use `setTimeout(...)` to simulate async code.
+A more realistic example might make an HTTP request or interact with a database, something that takes time.
 - Most often, you don’t create Promises yourself.
-You’ll use functions like `fetch` that return a Promise and you’ll just need to know how to use the returned Promise (using `.then`), but it’s good to know how a Promise is made.
+You’ll use functions like `fetch` that return a Promise and you’ll just "consume" the Promise.
+You will need to know how to use the returned Promise (using `.then`), but it’s good to know how a Promise is made.

-**<details><summary>Q: When does that final `console.log("when does this happen")` get printed?
-Before or after the `.then()`?
-What happens if we set the timeout delay to `0`.</summary>**
+**<details><summary>Q: What is the order of the console.log statements?.</summary>**

 Synchronous code will **always** be executed before asynchronous code